The Impact of REPSE on Nearshore Call Center Outsourcing in Mexico: A Comprehensive Analysis

 Outsourcing reforms have significantly impacted nearshore call center outsourcing in Mexico.
 Businesses outsourcing to the country should work with service providers registered in REPSE and guarantee all applicable taxes and benefit payments.

 Comply with all the REPSE requirements outlined above.
 Understand how REPSE can impact your business and contracted BPO call center.
-More importantly, consider the best practices recommended above when outsourcing to Mexico.
+Be sure to follow the best practices detailed in the nearshore business process outsourcing guide when considering outsourcing to Mexico.

 REPSE compliance might be daunting for businesses outsourcing to the country and their service providers.
 But ultimately, it protects both employees and employers, uplifting the nearshore outsourcing industry in Mexico.